 - Evacuation of Retained Products of Conception (ERPC)

-Again errors can be made at any time and the list is not exhaustive.
 Often the damage is not only to the mother, but also to the newborn and therefore both must be looked at carefully in terms of causation.
 Examples include:

 - Failure to deliver placenta following birth